shubham-vandara/food-ordering-app/README.md

 # Food Ordering App

-Food Dash App is a web application that allows users to browse, order, from various restaurants.
+Food Ordering App is a web application that allows users to browse, order, from various restaurants.
 The app provides a seamless experience for users to explore menus and place orders online.

 ## Features